Should Young Kids Drink Tea? What Parents Need to Know

 “Tea has many benefits,” explains Dr. William W. Li, a physician and author whose work focuses on eating for good health.
 “It can be calming, lower blood pressure, improve metabolism, prevent cancer, improve cardiovascular health, help keep the brain sharp, and nurture gut health.”

-And that’s not all.
-“Tea is one of the beverages that activates the body’s key health defense systems, including angiogenesis, regeneration, the microbiome, DNA protection, and immunity,” he says.
+“Tea is one of the beverages that activates the body’s key health defense systems, including angiogenesis, regeneration, the microbiome, DNA protection, and immunity.”

 Even beyond all those clinical benefits, tea is just plain cozy.
 A warm cup establishes an atmosphere of calm and safety.
 And it can be part of a soothing bedtime ritual that lowers anxiety levels and triggers sleepy, relaxed feelings.

 Top types of teas for kids

 - Easy-to-find chamomile is calming and can settle the stomach.